University of Pennsylvania, Katz Center for Advanced Judaic Studies

 |Location:||Pennsylvania, United States|

 Katz Center fellows are provided with the time and resources needed to pursue their individual projects (including an office, computer, and library privileges at the University of Pennsylvania), and are also expected to actively engage in the intellectual life of the fellowship community.
-All applicants must hold a doctoral degree or expect to receive it by the start date of the fellowship.
+All applicants must have a doctoral degree in hand by the start date of the fellowship.
 Fellows are expected to live in Philadelphia for the term of their fellowship.

-Please contact Anna Poplawski at email@example.com with any questions.
+Please contact Anna Poplawski (firstname.lastname@example.org), the Katz Center's Academic Programs Coordinator, with questions.

 |Primary Category:||Jewish History / Studies